 For students of international law, Maastricht is the perfect setting, located between the ‘European capital’ in Brussels and Amsterdam and The Hague, centres of international law and politics.
 Maastricht is renowned as the birthplace of the Maastricht Treaty, which established the European Union.
 Maastricht University is a recognised international European institution with a prestigious Law faculty and dozens of international study programmes.

-The total workload for January Programmes is 36 class hours, during which time students earn 7.5 ECTS.
-How ECTS transfer back depends on your home university or college.
-Generally a 5-6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).
+The total workload for January Programmes is 36 class hours, during which time students earn 7.5 ECTS credits.
+How ECTS credits transfer back depends on your home university or college.
+Generally a 5 - 6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).

-Maastricht University uses the European-wide ECTS (European Credit Transfer System) credits to measure academic progress.
+Maastricht University uses the European-wide ECTS (European Credit Transfer System) to measure academic progress.

 An intensive study abroad experience

 Maastricht is the ‘birthplace’ of the European Union and a symbol of pan-European identity, lying at the southernmost part of the Netherlands between Belgium and Germany.
 Maastricht University is an internationally renowned research university, with dozens of academic programmes in English and focused on internationalism and themes of European integration.
 You couldn’t pick a better or more beautiful city in which to get to know the EU.

 CES programmes are designed for enthusiastic and intellectually curious students dedicated to expanding their academic horizons while abroad.
 To ensure that students do well, CES offers extensive academic advising, workshops and regular monitoring.
 Maastricht University uses Problem-Based Learning (PBL), a student-centered teaching approach.
 Small groups of students (12-15) work on academic or practical cases prepared by their professors.
 Faculty act as guides to students who are in charge of their own learning and are expected to be committed, active and self-motivated.